kmaaallen/javascript-quiz-game/README.md

 1) As a quizzer I want to choose from a range of answers and get a score at the end.
 2) When I answer a question, I want to see if I answered correctly or not.
+3) At the end I want to see my final score.

 During project development I created some basic wireframes for my project.
 <br> These can be viewed under: